Summer and Academic Year Programs

 How to Apply

 Please complete this Internship Application and return it, two letters of recommendation from current or past teachers, and a copy of your official academic transcript to Ms. Chris Contreras via fax or email.

-Applications are being accepted from local high school students (Bastrop and surrounding counties) for the 2019-2020 Academic Year Program may be submitted starting in June.
+Applications from local high school students (Bastrop and surrounding counties) for the 2019-2020 Academic Year Program may be submitted starting in June.
 Please contact Ms. Chris Contreras with any questions via phone or email.